Nick Raskulinecz

-Nick Raskulinecz (/ˌræskəˈlɪnᵻks/) (born February 4, 1970) is an American record producer.
+Nick Raskulinecz (/ˌræskəˈlɪnᵻks/ RAS-kuh-LIN-iks) (born February 4, 1970) is an American record producer.
 He resides in Nashville, Tennessee.

 Biography

 Raskulinecz is from the Bearden area of Knoxville, Tennessee.
 He first produced and recorded bands in Knoxville on a eight-track recorder that his grandfather bought for him.
 He played in a popular local thrash/funk band called Hypertribe.
 Three of their albums were produced at Underground Recording Studio in Seymour, Tennessee, with Matt Lincoln engineering and sharing producing duties.
 Soon Raskulinecz moved to Los Angeles with his band, now renamed Movement, in 1995, and took a job at Sound City Studios as an assistant, following a suggestion by Brian Bell from Weezer.
 He eventually became an engineer and learned how to produce.

 In 2001, shortly after Raskulinecz left Sound City, he was struggling as an independent engineer at a rehearsal studio and thought of returning to Knoxville with wife Amber.
 Then Dave Grohl, whom he met engineering the Foo Fighters track "A320" for Godzilla: The Album, invited Raskulinecz to help make the Foo Fighters' next album at Grohl's home studio in Alexandria, Virginia.
 Raskulinecz, who was set to make his producing debut making Last Call for Vitriol with fellow Knoxvillians Superdrag, instead accepted Grohl's proposal and the result was One by One, released in 2002.
 The experience was successful and Raskulinecz returned for the Foo Fighters follow-up In Your Honor (2005).
 He has also mixed the audio on the Foo Fighters DVDs Everywhere but Home, Foo Fighters Live at Wembley Stadium and Skin and Bones, the latter of which was accompanied by the live DVD at Hyde Park, also mixed by Raskulinecz.

 In addition to his work with Foo Fighters, he has worked with such artists as Ghost, We As Human, Evanescence, Marilyn Manson, Soil, Deftones, Coheed and Cambria, Stone Sour, Trivium, Duff McKagan, Mondo Generator, Danzig, The Exies, Ash, My Ruin, Korn, Velvet Revolver, Halestorm, Rush, Mastodon, Shadows Fall, Superdrag, Goatsnake, Fireball Ministry, Rye Coalition, Death Angel, Danko Jones, Skid Row, and Apocalyptica.

 Raskulinecz produced Snakes & Arrows with Canadian rock trio Rush in 2007.
 Rush brought back Raskulinecz to co-produce their 2010 singles "Caravan" and "BU2B", and then the album Clockwork Angels, which was released in June 2012.
 With Rush he earned the nickname "Booujzhe", from his description of how he wanted a particular drum beat to go in a song.
 Plus, Raskulinecz produced Threads of Life for Shadows Fall.

 In September 2007, it was reported that Raskulinecz would produce Killing Season with Filipino American thrash quintet Death Angel.
 Killing Season is Death Angel's fifth album and was released February 26, 2008.